 This is where we want to start.
 Look for the word "

-The Contrast Ratio section can be expanded to show the contrast level you must meet – 4.5:1 for AA, or 3:1 if it's large text.
+The Contrast Ratio section can be expanded to show the contrast level you must meet – 4.5:1 for AA or 3:1 for large text.
 If you do not see the contrast ratio, this is probably because the element does not have a defined background color.
 You can use the eyedropper tool to choose the background color from within the page or to pick a different background color from the page.
 This is very useful if you have a background that is an image, gradient, etc.

 A white line will also appear within the color gradient at the top of the dialog.
 This shows the necessary contrast threshold—any color on one side of this line will meet AA contrast requirements and any color on the other side will fail AA.